What's On Mid Canterbury

 • Join the global movement that is Parkrun!
 Every SAT starting 8am, take a jog from Walnut Ave through our stunning Domain.
 If running or walking isn't your thing, you could consider volunteering.
 They need people in a variety of roles including: photographers, first timer welcome, time keepers, pre event course check, course marshals, tail walkers, report writers, barcode scanners, finisher tokens, warm up leaders, course setup and close down.
 If you are interested or would like to find out more, search for "Ashburton Domain" on Park Run website or email [email protected].
 Run, walk, volunteer!!

 • Need something signed by a Justice of the Peace?
-JPs are available every TUES and FRI at Community House on Moore Street.
+JPs are available every TUES and FRI at their new spot in the Ashburton Library.
 Pop in between 12pm-2pm, no appointment needed.
-For more contact Community House on 03 308 1237.

 • Do you like helping people and making a difference in their lives?
 Citizens Advice Bureau Mid Canterbury is looking for volunteer interviewers!
 You will work as part of an amazing team supporting clients with information and advice on a range of issues.
 You will help people know and understand their rights under the law and access services they are entitled to.
 Volunteers commit to a 3-hour shift each week.
 Training and resources provided.
 You do need to be comfortable using a computer.
 If this sounds like you, get in touch with Sarah Clifford at Community House.